Ryankapa/chrome-extension-downloader/README.md

 ---

-**Note:** This tool replicates and enhances the functionality of the CRX Viewer extension with modern Python features, comprehensive testing, and professional-grade tooling.
+**Note:** This tool replicates and enhances the functionality of the CRX Viewer extension with modern Python features and automatic SSL bypass for better compatibility.